THOMASELOVE/432-classes-2025/class11/README.md

 1. Grades and feedback for [Lab 3](https://thomaselove.github.io/432-2025/lab3.html) will be posted to our Shared Drive in the Course Grading Roster as soon as possible.
 2. A revised version of the answer sketch and grading rubric for Lab 3 is already available in the Labs and Answer Sketches folder on the Shared Drive, although I may revise it even further before I post the grades.
 I'll post to Campuswire when everything is ready.

-- Change the name of the Quarto file you submit to something other than `432_lab3_template.qmd`, please.
 - A student asked "When do I need to include `outcome == "Yes"` rather than just `outcome` when fitting a logistic model?
     - The best answer: Always, *unless* you create the outcome to have the two codes 0 and 1 (where 1 means that the outcome occurs.)
-    - It is way too easy, otherwise, for the model to fit the log odds of the outcome being No instead of Yes without you realizing it, and in fact, that's what happened.
+    - It is way too easy, otherwise, for the model to fit the log odds of the outcome being No instead of Yes without you realizing it, and in fact, that's what happened for many, many people.
     - I'll show the updated answer sketch to help make my point in class today.
 - If you are fitting a model with, say, `glm()` or `lm()`, fit the same model with, as appropriate, `lrm()` or `ols()`: the only thing that might change in specifying the model is the use of `pol()` vs. `poly()` to describe a polynomial term.
 The interaction terms and splines and main effects - everything else should be identical.
 - A number of students didn't realize that an interaction is another possibility in terms of adding a nonlinear term so they chose to add a polynomial or spline instead in Question 1a.
 - When fitting an interaction, some students used `%ia%` and included the main effects, rather than using `*` for an interaction term.
 Use `a*b` rather than `a + b + a %ia% b` unless one of the terms (a or b) is also fitted using a spline or polynomial.
 - One way to calculate the sample C statistic (area under the ROC curve) from a `glm()` fit is to use `performance_roc()` (see, for instance, slides 25 or 30 in slide set 8), but this is not the same as `performance_accuracy()` which does not provide the C statistic unless you are specifically doing cross-validation, as in slide 55 in slide set 8, and in that case, it's not the sample's C statistic, but rather a cross-validated estimate of what C would be in new data.
 - In question 2b, I show the `model_parameters()` result (although `tidy()` would also work) with `exponentiate = TRUE` which is what you need in a logistic regression to look at odds ratios.
 Several students tried to interpret the coefficients without exponentiating them first, but then the coefficients aren't odds ratios.
+- Change the name of the Quarto file you submit to something other than `432_lab3_template.qmd`, please.
 - We did not take away any credit if you weren't using R version 4.4.2, but we will for the Project A Portfolio and Labs 5 and 7.

 -----------